 The demand for Android app development is increasing day by day.
 This is because Android has become the most popular smartphone operating system in the world.
-Due to this rise in demand, most businesses are thinking about developing a leading and impactful app but which programming language (Java or kotlin) is the best?
+As a matter of fact, due to this rise in demand, most businesses are thinking about developing a leading and impactful app but which programming language (Java Vs Kotlin) is the best?

 Obviously, multiple languages can’t be used to develop any mobile application.
 Therefore, let’s figure out which one will be the best among Java and Kotlin.
 So, in this blog, we will cover everything from the introduction of the programming languages, their pros, and cons, to the differences between Java and Kotlin, and much more.

 Java is one of the oldest object-oriented, multi-platform programming languages.
 Java is one of the most extensively used languages in today’s date and reputable programming languages applied for Android development worldwide.
 Not to mention, as per the Developer Nation’s research, in the year 2020, Java reached over 8 million active software developers across the globe.

 Java is a platform-independent language.
 On the other hand, the basis for the creation of Java was the WORA (Write Once, Run Anywhere) principle.
 Furthermore, that signifies once the Java code is compiled, it will work on almost any device, operating system, server, or platform that supports Java without the need to be recompiled.

 Additionally, Java can be characterized as a scalable, secure, and robust programming language that can be applied to build a whole host of various desktop, enterprise, cloud-based, and web-based applications.